This piece wanders off into realms that Rowling quite determinedly did not explore. I cannot feel particularly motivated to care.

 We’ve all seen how that works.
 You start with a premise which really is the best you can come up with from very little data.
 And then as you get additional bits of data you roll them into the premise wherever they seem to fit, or make them fit.
 And by the end of the exercise you find that you’ve created a chimera, cobbled together from odds and ends that makes no zoological sense whatsoever.

 There are a lot of such chimeras roaming about in Harry Potter fandom.
-Probably still a few in this essay collection, too.
+There are probably still a few lurking in this essay collection, too.

 And it had finally sunk in for me that the whole fact that Snape was a DE at all is probably another one.
 It makes very little sense once examined.
 WHY should Severus Snape have ever wanted to be a DE?